Put-in-Bay Diary December 2013

 Mon., Dec 23rd – Workers are busy removing the bottom of the utility pole from the ground that was hit by a vehicle at Perry’s Cave and working on getting the site ready for a new phone pole.

 Wed., Dec.
-25th – Bobbi Kowalski praises postmaster JR Domer for getting her young son, Beckett, weighed for his 11-month weigh in on Christmas Day.
+25th – Bobbi Kowalski praises postmaster JR Domer for getting her young son, Beckett, weighed for his 11-month weigh-in on Christmas Day.
 Beckett weighed in at 23 pounds even.
 John Dodge spends Christmas Day working on his malfunctioning hot tub.
-Billy Market celebrates this quiet day in OSU Elf union suit pajamas.
-Tim Niese, Jr. decides to open the Winter Bar next to Cameo Pizza in the evening with Andy Mohn bartending.
+Billy Market celebrates this quiet day in Ohio State University Elf Union suit pajamas.
+Tim Niese, Jr. opens the Winter Bar next to Cameo Pizza in the evening with Andy Mohn bartending.

 Thurs., Dec.
 26th – It’s a nice day with temperatures just below freezing during the night and day.